 A recent story from an app analytics company Apptopia, claims ‘People have spent 85 billion hours on WhatsApp in the past 3 months.
 While this is huge, it also let me wondering, ‘How much time do I spend on WhatsApp’, ‘Is there a way to track my WhatsApp usage’?

-Fortunately, there are many third-party tools that will help you analyze your WhatsApp chats history.
+Fortunately, there are many third-party tools that will help you analyze your WhatsApp chat history.
 And here is the fun part, you can even analyze the offline/online status of your contact list.
 Excited?
 Let’s begin then.

 WhatsApp Analytics Tool